pyeventsourcing/eventsourcing/docs/topics/process.rst

 the state of the sequence and determine the next processing step based on intermediate results' (quote from Enterprise Integration Patterns).
 Exceptional "unhappy path" behaviour can be implemented as part of the logic of the application.

-..
-If persistence were optional, this design could be used for high-performance applications
-.. which would be understood to be less durable.
-Data could be streamed out asynchronously
-.. and still stored atomically but after the processing notifications are available.
-..
-Resuming could then go back several steps, and perhaps a signal could be sent so
-.. downstream restarts from an earlier step.
-Or maybe the new repeat processing could
-.. be ignored by downstream, having already processed those items.

-..
-Refactoring
-.. ~~~~~~~~~~~

-..
-Todo: Something about moving from a single process application to two.
-Migrate
-.. aggregates by replicating those events from the notification log, and just carry
-.. on.

 Example